 Looking for quick statistics for your sales meeting or a customer brochure?
 Need a quick fact to make your point?
-Information Services has compiled some of the most requested statistics for quick and easy access.
+Member Support has compiled some of the most requested statistics for quick and easy access.
 Find the information that you need, as well as its source, at a glance.

 Overview of the Real Estate Market

 - The Association of Real Estate License Law Officials (ARELLO) estimates that there are about 2 million active real estate licensees in the United States.

 - Preliminary results from the U.S. Energy Information Administration’s Commercial Buildings Energy Consumption Survey (CBECS) show that there were 5.6 million commercial buildings in the United States in 2012, comprising 87.4 billion square feet of floorspace.

 - There are approximately 119.7 million occupied housing units in the United States, according to the 2018 American Community Survey.